Team Substitutions- If a team does not have enough players to field a team, they may get a substitute:

 · The game will be ended if a team is up by 15 runs after 7 complete innings (7 1/2, if the home team is ahead).

 · Pitching will be performed by a representative of the batting team who must remain in the same standing spot at all times.

 · Pitchers must make sure that the fielders are set after a hit before delivering the next pitch to their team.
 The defense/ref may ask for a redo if they were not allowed time to return to their positions.

 · In the act of delivering the ball to the batter the pitcher must keep one foot behind/on the pitching line.
 A legal delivery shall be a ball that is delivered underhand or overhand at any speed.

 · If the pitcher is hit by a batted ball from their team, it is a foul ball.

 · The pitcher shall not interfere in the play, but must wait to receive the ball.
 Once the ball is delivered to the pitcher the play is dead, the pitcher must accept the ball.
-If a pitcher leaves the plate before the ball is delivered to them, and it affects the play, then all runners that have advanced beyond a force run will have to return to their previous base.
+If a pitcher leaves the plate before the ball is delivered to them then all runners that have advanced beyond a force run will have to return to their previous base.

 · The batter must keep two hands on the bat prior to and when contacting the ball.
 One-handed swings that hit the ball into fair territory will result in a foul ball call.